 Incontinence - care; Dysfunctional bowel - care; Neurogenic bowel - care

 Nerves that help your bowels work smoothly can be damaged after a brain or spinal cord injury.
 People with multiple sclerosis also have similar problems with their bowels.
-Symptoms may include loss of control, diarrhea or loose bowel movements, and constipation or hard bowel movements.
+Symptoms may include loss of control, diarrhea (loose bowel movements), or constipation (hard bowel movements).

 A daily bowel care program can help you avoid embarrassment and spend less time on bowel care if you work with your doctor or nurse.

 Basic Bowel Program